 These apple fritters are an excellent example of a deep-fried doughnut-like fritter, and they are fantastic served with a simple dusting of powdered sugar or a drizzle of syrup.
-Maple syrup is a great choice, or you might emphasize the apple flavor with this amazing apple cider syrup.
+Maple syrup is a great choice, or you might emphasize the apple flavor with apple cider syrup.

 Apple fritters make a delicious breakfast or dessert dish.
 Or make a batch to serve as a family snack.

 Click Play to See This Deep-Fried Apple Fritters Recipe Come Together